TheCandidStartup/TheCandidStartup.github.io/_drafts/compiling-unreal-engine.md

 ### Build

 I opened up the solution and had a look around.
 132 projects.
 A single UE5 project for the main engine and 131 supporting components and utilities.
 Following the instructions I picked the "*Development Editor*" configuration and x64 platform.

+I'm used to working on projects with two configurations: *Debug* and *Release*.
+If you're all fancy you might have another rarely used configuration for profiling.

+Unreal Engine has [18 configurations](https://docs.unrealengine.com/5.2/en-US/build-configurations-reference-for-unreal-engine/).
+The configuration names are so long the Visual Studio setup instructions tell you how to customize the toolbar to make the configuration drop down wider.
+Each configuration is a combination of a build state (*Debug*, *DebugGame*, *Development*, *Shipping*, *Test*) and build target (*Game*, *Editor*, *Client*, *Server*).

+*Development* is the default build state.
+It includes basic optimizations for reasonable performance but is still somewhat debuggable and has development tools enabled. *Editor* is the default target.

-Right click on UE5 and then build.
+I right clicked on UE5 and then chose build.

 Unreal Engine has a custom build tool.
 Building the project runs the *Build.bat* script, passing in configuration and platform as parameters.
 The script builds and runs *UnrealBuildTool*.
 The build tool analyzes header files, works out dependencies and determines a set of actions to run.
 In this case, 6229 of them.

 Actions can be executed in parallel.
 The tool determines the number of parallel processes to use based on the number of physical CPU cores and available memory.
 I have 6 physical cores and 16 GB of memory.
 However, the tool decided I only had 3GB of "free" memory and decided that it could only use two processes.
 Looks like I need to buy more memory.

 Each action seems to take from 1 to 10 seconds to complete.
 My total build time was two hours (the README says it should take 10 to 40 minutes).
 Task manager showed the PC was using 30% CPU, 60% memory and 2% disk during the build.
-Unbelievably, to me, the build worked first time with no errors or warnings reported.
+Unbelievably to me, the build worked first time with no errors or warnings reported.

 At the end of this I was up to 200 GB of disk space used.
 Looks like I need a bigger disk drive.